 If you’re getting heat from people via social media, whether you know them or not, Hudes suggests writing a non-confrontational response stating that you, your family member, or your friend has been quite hurt by this public mockery and that you hope that they can take that into consideration when posting any other comments.
 “You could also find out what website or group posted it and figure out a way to get it removed for slander or harassment by that social media platform,” she adds.

 Ignore the Negative Feedback

 No matter who the shaming is coming from, or how valid or invalid this person’s concerns may be, one of the best things you can do for your sanity in this situation is to ignore the negative feedback, notes Kylie Carlson, owner of The Wedding Academy.
-“Shaming is something that comes with the territory of planning a wedding, whether you're in the midst of a pandemic or not,” says Carlson.
+“Shaming is something that comes with the territory of planning a wedding,” says Carlson.
 “Everyone wants to share advice, turn their nose at something that isn't their style, or otherwise, but all you can do is focus on this amazing time with your partner and do what will make you happy!”

 Consult Your Vendors

 When in doubt, Kevin Dennis, owner of Fantasy Sound Event Services, suggests consulting the creative team that you hired to assist you on the big day.
-“COVID-19 has brought a wealth of obstacles upon engaged couples, and it's no surprise that everyone is on edge when it comes to weddings (whether you're a guest or knowing someone currently planning a wedding),” he says.
-“No matter where your vendors stand, however, it’s important to listen to your gut: If something doesn't feel 100 percent safe or it's bordering on imposing a health risk, talk openly with the professionals and gauge their opinions.”
+“No matter where your vendors stand, it’s important to listen to your gut: If something doesn't feel 100 percent [right], talk openly with the professionals and gauge their opinions.”